 Most all concerts have been postponed or cancelled for the Fall 2020/Spring 2021 season, but I will update on any developments for events which may take place.

-I have been involved with a few recording projects this summer:
+I was involved with a few recording projects this Summer (2020):

 The first was an inter-continental collaboration with violinist Frank Stadler, concertmaster of the Mozarteum Orchestra, Salzburg and cellist Peter Martens, principle cellist of the Cape Philharmonic, South Africa.
 We recorded the trio version of Beethoven's Triple Concerto Op.
 56, arranged by Carl Reinecke which was produced by the Cape Philharmonic and premiered at the Klein Karoo Klassique Festival in August 2020.

 I had an interview with great pianist and colleague Konstantin Soukhovetski on his new Youtube channel which where he highlights the inner-workings of a pianists life and career, chatting about all sorts of things concerning careers, competitions, performing, etc....